 Based in a two-storey house in the eastern Brazilian city of Belo Horizonte, Taste-Vin is one of South America’s finest exponents of French fine dining.
-Chef Rodrigo Fonseca is particularly noted for his soufflés—the menu features a dozen of his creations, along with a range of other French classics such as poisson en papillote, lapin à la moutarde, and confit de canard.
+Chef Rodrigo Fonseca is particularly noted for his soufflés—the menu features a dozen of his creations, along with a range of other French classics such as poisson en papillote, lapin à la moutarde, and duck confit.

 To match Fonseca’s impeccable Gallic cuisine, the Taste-Vin wine list is inevitably strong in French wine, with the big-hitters of Bordeaux, Burgundy, and the Rhône (including many old and rare vintages), supplemented by choices from Alsace, Corsica, the Jura, the Loire, the Languedoc-Roussillon, and the South West.

 South America is particularly well represented, both by a small set of domestic and Uruguayan wines and, more comprehensively, in choices from Argentina and Chile.
-But there are deep selections from Italy, Portugal, Spain, and New Zealand, too, in a list that has been chosen with imagination and care.
+But there are deep selections from Italy, Portugal, Spain, and New Zealand, too, and a fantastic array of spirits on offer in a list that has been chosen with imagination and care.